priyanka-raina/priyanka-raina.github.io/_pages/current-projects.md

 ### Agile Hardware/Software Design Methodology

+#### Agile Hardware (AHa!)
+Although an agile approach is standard for software design, how to properly adapt this method to hardware is still an open question.
+This work addresses this question while building a system on chip (SoC) with specialized accelerators.
+Rather than using a traditional waterfall design flow, which starts by studying the application to be accelerated, we begin by constructing a complete flow from an application expressed in a high-level domain-specific language (DSL), in our case Halide, to a generic coarse-grained reconfigurable array (CGRA).
+As our understanding of the application grows, the CGRA design evolves, and we have developed a suite of tools that tune application code, the compiler, and the CGRA to increase the efficiency of the resulting implementation.
+To meet our continued need to update parts of the system while maintaining the end-to-end flow, we have created DSL-based hardware generators that not only provide the Verilog needed for the implementation of the CGRA, but also create the collateral that the compiler/mapper/place and route system needs to configure its operation.
+This work provides a systematic approach for desiging and evolving high-performance and energy-efficient hardware-software systems for any application domain.

+**Publications:**

+**Creating an Agile Hardware Design Flow**
+R. Bahr, C. Barrett, N. Bhagdikar, A. Carsello, R. Daly, C. Donovick, D. Durst, K. Fatahalian, K. Feng, P. Hanrahan, T. Hofstee, M. Horowitz, D. Huff, F. Kjolstad, T. Kong, Q. Liu, M. Mann, J. Melchert, A. Nayak, A. Niemetz, G. Nyengele, P. Raina, S. Richardson, R. Setaluri, J. Setter, K. Sreedhar, M. Strange, J. Thomas, C. Torng, L. Truong, N. Tsiskaridze, K. Zhang
+*Design Automation Conference (DAC)*, July 2020.
+[Paper](https://stanford.box.com/s/lieh7jsdzhovw2e0j7amdre7sy8scp5j), [Talk](https://stanford.box.com/s/6tv07vdy1s3ne2x6lrcj150m3fhubsaf), [Slides](https://stanford.box.com/s/crmvsvgtoser2oqvykex9t70g6ckpsdc)

 #### Design Space Exploration of CGRA Processing Elements using Peak DSL
 **Jackson Melchert, Kathleen Feng**